bhargavmuppalla/Seed-Based-Deanonymization/README.md

 # Seed-Based-Deanonymization
+## About
+Data anonymization is a type of information sanitization whose intent is privacy protection.
+It is the process of either encrypting or removing personally identifiable information from data sets, so that the people whom the data describe remain anonymous <br/> <br/>

+Seed-based-deanonymization is an attack to deanonymize the data. which is identifying the personal information from non-personal data.<br/>

 Source code is available in Project1_final.py file.
 Code is written in local environment, So to execute this python file, 3 file paths has to be updated in main method.

  1. seed_G1 takes seed_G1.edgelist file path.